GlobalFishingWatch/GFW_technical_documentation/Data-Updates.md

 Do not forget to update the version of the tables in the [BigQuery Table Reference](https://docs.google.com/spreadsheets/d/1B8Q04rzWRdffty2gVBlHiBDS9DYZLdW8J-4B3xja5ws/edit#gid=0).

+**October 13, 2021 Updates**

+Flags of convenience have been moved to a versioned system.
+The original table is `gfw_research.flags_of_convenience`.
+This remains unchanged, reflecting the ITF list of FOCs from 2019, and will be kept for the next 30 days to give time for people to switch over their code.
+If you need to use this historical list of FOCs, you can reference `gfw_research.flags_of_convenience_v20190110`.
+For all other cases, you should now use `gfw_research.flags_of_convenience_v20211013`.
+FOC flags as reported by ITF are pulled from https://www.itfseafarers.org/en/focs/current-registries-listed-as-focs.
+We continue to remove the French and German International Ship Registries as they do not have their own unique flag State and ISO3 code.
+The changes between the `20190110` and `20211013` versions are as follows:
+* Added Cameroon (CMR), Cook Islands (COK), Palau (PLW), Sierra Leone (SLE), St Kitts and Nevis (KNA), Tanzania (TZA), and Togo (TGO
+* Removed the Netherlands Antilles (ANT)
+* Overall increase from 34 to 40 flag states in the dataset

 **October 4, 2021 Updates**:
 * Updated wiki page on encounters dataset with BQ example code.
 Note the internal logic has been adjusted (using segment id).
 See page for details.
 * The pipe_production_v20201001.published_events_loitering table has been adjusted to include the restrictions: avg_distance_from_shore_nm>=20, and segments must be good_seg and NOT Overlapping_and_short